 - They’re usually very intuitive to create, so don’t worry about tech!
-If you want some help to choose one tool over the others, you can go and have a look at the training videos most services offer:
+If you want some help choosing one tool over the others, you can go and have a look at the training videos most services offer.

 Once you’ve set up these welcoming emails, the only thing you have to do is to write a weekly email to your subscribers and share all that content you create!

 So what do you say?
 Will you dare and try to go on autopilot with your emails?
-Stay tuned for next chapter, where we’ll talk about affiliate marketing, the quickest way to earn some money with your online marketing efforts!!
+Stay tuned for the next episode, where we’ll talk about affiliate marketing, the quickest way to earn some money with your online marketing efforts!!